 This plan is intended to identify conservation efforts, knowledge gaps and implementation projects that will reduce risks to Pacific Lamprey within the North Central Coast RMU and its component HUCs, thereby promoting the conservation and management of the species range-wide.
-A summary of the implementation-specific segment of the plan is provided below, with details available in the Implementation Database (Appendix C).
+A summary of the plan is provided below, with details available in the Implementation Database (Appendix C).